-Consolidated financial statements is the grouping of the financial statements of the controlling entity (parent) with the separate financial statements of the subsidiaries, in order to be presented as if they were a single economic entity.
+Consolidated financial statements are the presentation of the grouping of the financial statements of the controlling entity (parent) with the separate financial statements of the subsidiaries as a single economic entity.

 Main terms for evaluating the preparation of consolidated financial statements

-According to IFRS 10 “Consolidated Financial Statements”, an entity controls when it has power over other entities, has rights to variable returns and has the ability to influence returns through its power over them.
+According to IFRS 10, “Consolidated Financial Statements,” an entity controls when it has power over other entities, rights to variable returns, and the ability to influence returns through its power over them.

-An entity (parent) has power over one or more entities when it has rights that give it the current ability to direct the relevant activities, i.e. activities that significantly affect the returns of one or more entities (subsidiaries).
+An entity (parent company) has power over one or more entities when it has rights to direct the relevant activities, i.e., activities that significantly affect the performance of one or more entities (subsidiaries).

 When should an entity consolidate its financial statements with the entities it controls?

-If an entity prepares its financial statements in compliance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), has control and power in one or more entities, it will be required to consolidate the financial statements in compliance with International Financial Reporting Standard No. 10 “Consolidated Financial Statements”.
+If an entity prepares its financial statements under the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and controls over one or more entities, these financial statements must be consolidated under IFRS No. 10 “Consolidated Financial Statements.”

-Is it possible for a parent company not to consolidate its financial statements with one or more other entities?
+Is there a possibility that a controlling entity may not consolidate its financial statements with one or more other entities?

-According to IFRS 10, a controlling entity need not consolidate consolidated financial statements if it meets all of the following conditions:
+According to IFRS 10, a controlling entity does not need to consolidate consolidated financial statements if it complies with all of the following conditions:

-- The parent has informed, without objection, subsidiaries and other (non-voting) owners that it will not present consolidated financial statements.
+- The parent company has informed the subsidiaries and other owners (non-voting) that they will not file consolidated financial statements.

-- Its debt or equity instruments are not traded in a public market, either in a local or foreign stock exchange.
+- Their debt or equity instruments are not traded in a public market, either on a local or foreign stock exchange.

-- It does not register its financial statements, nor is it in the process of doing so, with a regulatory organization.
+- It does not register its financial statements nor process them with a regulatory organization.

 - Its ultimate parent company prepares consolidated financial statements.

-- The financial statements to be consolidated should have the same accounting framework.
+- The consolidated financial statements must have the same accounting framework.

-- The parent shall present non-controlling interests in the consolidated statement of financial position, within equity, separately from the equity of the owners of the parent.
+- The parent company shall present non-controlling stock in the statement of consolidated financial position within the equity and separately from the parent company’s owners’ equity.

 - The amount of the parent’s investment in each subsidiary and the parent’s share in the equity of each subsidiary are offset (eliminated).

-- Assets, liabilities, equity, income and expenses and intragroup cash flows related to transactions between group entities are eliminated in full.
+- Assets, liabilities, equity, income and expenses, and intragroup cash flows related to transactions among group entities are eliminated in their entirety.

-What is the advantage of preparing and presenting consolidated financial statements?
+What is the advantage of preparing and filing consolidated financial statements?

-Likewise, having consolidated financial statements will help the Group to be able to participate in bidding processes with private and state entities.
-It would also help to obtain new financing from banks.
+Likewise, having consolidated financial statements will help the Group participate in bidding processes with private and state entities and obtain new financing from banks.

-At Vargas Alencastre, García y Asociados, we assist entities in their preparation and presentation of consolidated financial statements in compliance with consolidation procedures according to IFRS.
+At Vargas Alencastre, García y Asociados, we assist entities in their preparation and filing of consolidated financial statements under the IFRS consolidation procedures.